melanieshi0120/NLP_Analysis_Amazon_Reviews/README.md

 - If rating <=3  negative review  0
 - If rating >=4  positive review  1
 ### Multi-calss classification
-this part is based on the users' review to predict the rating scores and the label(target) in this part is the rating score from 1 to 5.
+This part is to use the users' review to predict the rating scores and the label(target) in this part is the rating score from 1 to 5.
+This is multi-class classification
 ## Attribute information
 1.  helpful - helpfulness rating of the review [2,3], e.g. 2/3 ,  2 is numerator , 3 id denominator
             Numerator: Number of readers who found the review is  helpful